 Lee-Anne Peters was born in Tasmania, in May 1976 as Lee-Anne Willson.
 She is happily married to Cory and has two adult children from her first marriage - they all live happily in Tasmania, Australia.

-Lee-Anne is the founder of Temple of Balance, and has been working with people from all over the world through her online business since 2005.
+Lee-Anne is the founder of Temple of Balance, and has been working with people through her online business since 2005.
 Art has been a huge part of her Temple of Balance work - especially drawing.
 Lee-Anne has created four decks of tarot-style cards featuring her artwork and creates drawings to help others through an art-therapy type of approach.
 You can browse her Temple of Balance work on this link: www.TempleofBalance.com.au

 Lee-Anne fell in love with ceramics in about 1989 when she made a terracotta vase in high school.
 She declared then, at around the age of 13, that when she retires she wants to take up pottery.

 Then, in 2014, around the age of 38, under the tuition of local Tasmanian potter Jude Maisch, Lee-Anne explored pottery again as a hobby.
 She studied with Jude for twelve months and then felt ready to create more seriously from home.
 Lee-Anne invested in a small Tetlow electric kiln and spent almost five years working with earthenware clay, and seeing what her imagination could create.

 During those five years Lee-Anne's work went from strength to strength as she explored the clay material and glaze effects.

 Then, in March 2019, when Lee-Anne was 42, her workshop burned down with her kilns, glazes, tools and creations perishing.